naninovel/docs/docs/en/guide/state-management.md

 ## Global State

 Some data, however, should be persistent across the game sessions.
-For example, "Skip Read Text" feature requires the engine to store data describing which naninovel script commands were executed at least once (meaning the player has already "seen" them).
+For example, "Skip Read Text" feature requires the engine to store data describing which scenario script commands were executed at least once (meaning the player has already "seen" them).
 The data like this is stored in a single "global" save slot and doesn't depend on the game save-load operations.

 The global state is loaded automatically on engine initialization.
 You can save the global state at any time using `IStateManager` as follows: